Skip to main content

 In order to successfully import dbt MetricFlow files into Hex, the following conditions are required:

-In order to import the dbt MetricFlow YAML files correctly, each semantic model needs to specify the underlying data warehouse table.
-This is specified as table: <value> in a config.meta.hex section for the dataset:
+In order to import the dbt MetricFlow YAML files correctly, each semantic project needs to specify the underlying data warehouse table.
+This is specified as table: <value> in a config.meta.hex section for the model:

 model: ref('customers')